Sprint 5 — Capabilities & IPC

 Design Principles

-- Synchronous — send blocks until the receiver accepts; receive blocks until a message arrives
+- Synchronous — send blocks until the receiver is ready; receive blocks until a message arrives

-- Capability-mediated — both sender and receiver must hold an IPC endpoint capability
+- Capability-mediated — both sender and receiver must hold an Endpoint capability

 pub struct IpcMessage {